 Instructions

-- Combine all dry ingredients in a mixing bowl and whisk together.
+- Combine the glutinous rice flour, brown rice flour, baking powder, baking soda, and salt in a mixing bowl and whisk together.

-- In bowl or measuring cup, combine milk, honey, oil or melted butter, and egg yolk.
-Beat well.
-You will end up with just under 1 cup of liquid.
+- In bowl or measuring cup, combine the milk, honey, oil or melted butter, and egg yolk.
+Beat well with a fork or whisk.

-- Beat egg white in separate bowl with a fork just until frothy.
+- Beat egg white in separate bowl with a fork or whisk for about a minute until frothy.

-- Add milk mixture to dry ingredients and mix well with a spatula.
+- Add the milk mixture to dry ingredients and mix well with a rubber spatula.
 Batter will be lumpy.

-- When bubbles start to break through the surface of the pancakes and bottoms are golden brown, flip.
+- Leave the pancakes to cook, about 1-2 minutes, until bubbles start to break through the surface and the bottoms are golden brown.
+Flip pancakes.

 - Reheat leftover pancakes in the microwave for 10-20 seconds.